 What trauma have you experienced?

-As broken and damaged as you may possibly feel, we believe that you have incredible strengths that we can help your harness.
+As broken and damaged as you may possibly feel, we believe that you have incredible strengths that we can help you harness through trauma therapy.

 Trauma – and trauma therapy – is incredibly personal and subjective.
-People cope with all kinds of psychological traumas: physical, sexual, and/or emotional traumas; one-time traumas, such as an accident, natural disaster, or terrorism; and complex relational traumas which occur over time, and are often connected with familial attachment relationships.
+People cope with all kinds of psychological traumas: physical, sexual, and/or emotional traumas; one-time PTSD traumas, such as an accident, natural disaster, or terrorism; and complex relational traumas which occur over time, and are often connected with childhood attachment relationships.
 Because you are unique, and because your traumatic history is unique, there is no ‘blueprint’ to your trauma therapy treatment.
-In general, trauma therapy tends to be relationally-oriented and intuitive, with an emphasis on clear boundaries and communication.
+In general, therapy with a trauma therapist tends to be relationally-oriented and intuitive, with an emphasis on clear boundaries and communication.

 As broken and damaged as you may possibly feel, we believe that you have incredible strengths that you may or may not be aware of.
 Harnessing and utilizing these strengths becomes a vital anchor in working through trauma.
 We also work on containing and modulating overwhelming and dysregulated affect, and re-grounding and anchoring from dissociative experiences.